microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/accesspackageassignmentrequest-get.md

 ## Optional query parameters

-This method supports the `$expand` OData query parameter to expand the relationships, to retrieve the `accessPackage`, `requestor` and `acccessPackageAssignment`.
-For example, to retrieve the target of the access package assignment, include `$expand=accessPackageAssignment($expand=target)` in the query.
+This method supports the `$expand` OData query parameter to expand the relationships, to retrieve the `accessPackage`, `requestor` and `assignment`.
+For example, to retrieve the target of the access package assignment, include `$expand=assignment($expand=target)` in the query.
 For general information, see [OData query parameters](/graph/query-parameters).

 ## Request headers